Propagating Knowledge Updates to LMs Through Distillation: Analysis

-\paragraph{Scaling to multiple edits} Prior editing techniques~\cite{rome} showed limitations in updating multiple facts at once.
+Prior editing techniques~\cite{rome} showed limitations in updating multiple facts at once.
 To evaluate how our approach scales, we perform distillation for multiple entities at once.
 We aggregate (entity definition, transfer sentence) for each entity and shuffle them for the entire entity set such that they are not ordered by entity during training.
 Figure~\ref{fig:multiple_entities_result} reports model performance under this setting, varying the number of entities to be updated from 10 to 150.
-We find that our method is largely capable of large scale updates, compared to MEMIT which shows increased perplexity when injecting more than 25 entities at once.
-For specificity, we find MEMIT and distillation on GPT2-XL does not show degradation, but on GPT-Neo we observe degradation with our distillation method.
-Results on Entity Inferences (Table~\ref{tab:entity_inferences_results}) also showed much more substantial degradation in specificity for GPT-Neo compared to GPT2-XL, so this could be dependent on base LMs.
+We find that our method is largely capable of large scale updates, outperforming MEMIT, which shows increased perplexity when injecting more than 25 entities at once.
+For specificity, both MEMIT and distillation do not show degradation on GPT2-XL, but we observe degradation on GPT-Neo with our distillation method.
+Results on \textsc{Entity Inferences} (Table~\ref{tab:entity_inferences_results}) also showed much more substantial degradation in specificity for GPT-Neo compared to GPT2-XL, suggesting specificity results might depend on base LMs.
 Overall, we observe promising results on editing multiple entities at once with distillation.